4 Essential Tips for Picture-Perfect Buttermilk Biscuits

 Now that you’ve learned everything there is to know about cocoa powders–consider yourself a professional and get to baking!

-Scientifically, to bake the perfect cookie you need: flour, sugar, butter, egg, and chocolate of some sort.
-While the ratios of ingredients determine how chewy, thick, thin or crispy the cookie may be, the type of chocolate you use in them determines your entire cookie experience.
+When it comes to baking the perfect cookie you need: flour, sugar, butter, egg, and chocolate of some sort.
+While the ratios of ingredients determine the texture and consistency, or just how chewy, thick, thin or crispy the cookie may be, the type of chocolate you use in them determines your entire cookie experience.

 Let’s begin with the good ol’ chocolate chips!
 Chocolate chips are small teardrop shaped chocolate drops and don’t lose their shape once baked.
 Hence, why they are specifically made for baking.
 They’re meant to withstand even the highest of heats.
-So no matter what temperature you bake them at, they will always maintain their little drop shapes.
+So no matter what temperature you bake them at, they will always maintain their little drop shapes, making them ideal for cookie dough.
 Standard chocolate chips have a higher sugar content and lower cocoa butter content than chocolate bars.
-They taste much sweeter, making them great for snacking on their own.
+They offer a much sweeter taste, making them great for snacking on their own.

 Chocolate chunks on the other hand melt smoother and more evenly, creating deliciously decadent pools of gooey chocolate pockets.
 Chocolate chunks, like baking chocolate for example, are generally of higher quality, resulting in a much more decadent and lavish treat.
-If you’re using a dough that has a significant amount of sugar, choose a good quality semi-sweet or bittersweet chocolate for perfectly rich cookies.
+If your cookie dough contains a significant amount of sugar, opt for a good quality semi-sweet or bittersweet chocolate chunks for perfectly rich cookies.

 Tahini Chocolate Chunk Cookies